-Some deaf children will be entitled to free home-to-school transport from their local authority (LA).
+Some deaf children in Wales will be entitled to free home-to-school transport from their local authority (LA).

 LAs have a duty to provide eligible learners of compulsory school age (5–16 years) with free home-to-school transport when they attend the nearest suitable school.